AMS-AFT/ams-aft-angular/packages/ams-aft-core/src/lib/rxjs/retry-backoff.operator.md

 # retryBackoff

-Returns an Observable that mirrors the source Observable with the exception of an error using a backoff strategy.
+Returns an Observable that mirrors the source Observable with the exception of an error.

 ## Use cases